Amended Property Assessment Notice

 If you received an Amended Property Assessment Notice, please review it and keep it for your records.
 No action is required unless you have questions about your assessment.

-You are receiving an Amended Property Assessment Notice for one of the following reasons:
+You may receive an Amended Property Assessment Notice for one of the following reasons:

-- After a Property Assessment Notice has been issued and a revision is required prior to MPAC returning the Assessment Roll to your municipality for the upcoming tax year.
+- If a revision is required to your Property Assessment Notice before we send property assessment information for your property to your municipality for the upcoming tax year.

-If you still disagree with MPAC’s assessment or classification of your property, you can choose to either file a Request for Reconsideration (RfR) with MPAC or file an appeal directly with the Assessment Review Board (ARB).
+If you disagree with our assessment or classification of your property, you can either file a Request for Reconsideration.
+If you are not satisfied with the outcome of that review, you have the option to file an appeal with the Assessment Review Board (ARB), an independent adjudicative tribunal.